Correlation clustering: Description of the problem

 In machine learning, correlation clustering or cluster editing operates in a scenario where the relationships between the objects are known instead of the actual representations of the objects.
 For example, given a weighted graph $G=(V,E)$ where the edge weight indicates whether two nodes are similar (positive edge weight) or different (negative edge weight), the task is to find a clustering that either maximizes agreements (sum of positive edge weights within a cluster plus the absolute value of the sum of negative edge weights between clusters) or minimizes disagreements (absolute value of the sum of negative edge weights within a cluster plus the sum of positive edge weights across clusters).
 Unlike other clustering algorithms this does not require choosing the number of clusters $k$ in advance because the objective, to minimize the sum of weights of the cut edges, is independent of the number of clusters.

 It may not be possible to find a perfect clustering, where all similar items are in a cluster while all dissimilar ones are in different clusters.
 If the graph indeed admits a perfect clustering, then simply deleting all the negative edges and finding the connected components in the remaining graph will return the required clusters.
+Davis found a necessary and sufficient condition for this to occur: no cycle may contain exactly one negative edge.

 But, in general a graph may not have a perfect clustering.
 For example, given nodes a,b,c such that a,b and a,c are similar while b,c are dissimilar, a perfect clustering is not possible.
 In such cases, the task is to find a clustering that maximizes the number of agreements (number of + edges inside clusters plus the number of − edges between clusters) or minimizes the number of disagreements (the number of − edges inside clusters plus the number of + edges between clusters).
 This problem of maximizing the agreements is NP-complete (multiway cut problem reduces to maximizing weighted agreements and the problem of partitioning into triangles can be reduced to the unweighted version).